rciminera/MechaCar_Statistical_Analysis/README.md

 <img src="https://github.com/rciminera/MechaCar_Statistical_Analysis/blob/main/Screen_Shots/mpg_lm.png" width = "500" >

-The results of the linear regression suggest that the values of Pr((>ltl) represent the probability that the coefficients for vehicle_weight, spoiler_angle, and AWD provide a non-random amount of variance to the mpg values.
+The results of the linear regression show that the values of Pr((>ltl) represent the probability that the coefficients for vehicle_weight, spoiler_angle, and AWD provide a non-random amount of variance to the mpg values.
 These, therefore have a significant impact of mpg values whereas the other variables do not.

-From the linear regression model, the r-squared value is 0.7149, which means that roughly 71% of the variablilty of our dependent variable (miles per gallon) is explained using this linear model.
-C
+From the linear regression model, the r-squared value is 0.7149, which means that 71% of the variabilty of our dependent variable (miles per gallon) can be explained using this linear model.

 In addition, the p-value of our linear regression analysis is 5.35 x 10^-11, which is much smaller than our assumed significance level of 0.05%.
-Therefore, we can state that there is sufficient evidence to reject the null hypothesis that the slope of our linear model is not zero.
+Therefore, we can state that there is sufficient evidence to that the slope of our linear model is not zero.

-Based on the above this linear model effectively predicts mpg of MechaCar prototypes effectively.
-In summary, the high R squared values and the significant impact of vehicle_weight, spoiler_angle and AWD on mpg make this an effective model.
+Based on the above, this linear model effectively predicts mpg of MechaCar prototypes.
+The high R squared values and the significant impact of vehicle_weight, spoiler_angle and AWD on mpg make this an effective model.
 By scaling or transforming these variables, this model can become even more effective.

 ### 2. Summary Statistics on Suspension Coils